RAZIBK/Blog_web_app_server/README.md

 After you've set these environmental variables in the .env file at the root of the project, and intsall node modules using  `npm install`

-Now you can run `npm run start` in the terminal and the application should work.
+Now you can run `npm start` in the terminal and the application should work.

 ## Technology